Dyst0rti0n/Dyst0rti0n.github.io/_posts/2024-07-30-exploring-dark-web.md

 **Reality #6: Visiting a .onion on surface web**
 You are currently reading this post on the surface web but did you know you could visit .onion links without actually connecting to the TOR network for example.
 One way can be using a built in tor on browsers such as Brave and you open protonmail as an example - you can opt to view this within TOR.
 Now this certainly isn't as secure as visiting through Tails etc.

-Second way is one **I absolutely advise NOBODY should do** but it's still an option to do - which is to add `.ly` at the end of an onion address on your regular browser such as Chrom.
+Second way is one **I absolutely advise NOBODY should do** but it's still an option to do - which is to add `.ly` at the end of an onion address on your regular browser such as Chrome.

 ### Navigating the Dark Web: Must-Visit .onion Sites